t-haehnel/VFTModels/README.md

 The parameter *words* needs to be a pd.DataFrame with a column *words* which contains all words which were produced in one VFT.
 A pd.DataFrame will be returned which contains another column indicating the clusters.
 All words sharing the same ID in this column are considered as part of the same cluster.

-## 4. Analyzing the Words of a Phonematic Verbal Fluency Task (VFT) using Traditional Rule-based Clustering
+## 4. Analyzing the words of a Phonematic Verbal Fluency Task (VFT) using traditional rule-based clusterin

 The traditional rule-based clustering is based on phonematic rules shared by sequential words.
 These rules need to be stored in a database.
-A German example can be found in the file "database/de/phonematic_pairs.csv".
+An German example can be found in the file "database/de/phonematic_pairs.csv".
 The file requires a column *word1* and *word2* where each word pair produced by a patient needs to be stored.
 Each word pair needs to be stored only once.
-For each word pair, the word occurring first in the alphabet should be word1 and the other word should be treated as word2.
+For each word pair, the word occuring first in the alphabet should be word1 and the other word should be treated as word2.
 Additionally, the file requires 4 more rows: *first_two*, *rhyme*, *vowel_diff_only*, *homonyms* which indicate the four rules used for identifying clusters.
 The value *1* indicates that the rule is fulfilled and *0* indicates that it is not.

 A short tutorial how to perform list-based clustering can be found in the Jupyter Notebook file example/Example.ipynb.